syncfusion-content/maui-docs/MAUI/Scheduler/overview.md

  * **Custom start and end hours**: The event scheduler timeslot view can be displayed with specific time durations by hiding the unwanted hours.

  ![flexible-working-hours-in-maui-scheduler](images/overview/flexible-working-hours-in-maui-scheduler.png)

- * **Windows and Mac Catalyst layouts**: The mouse hovering effect is now applied to all scheduler elements.